marcellomaugeri/euler-swap/docs/architecture.md

 Since EulerSwap does not have dedicated reserves, its swapping limits must be defined in another way.
 This is accomplished by having the EulerSwap operator define an abstract curve.
 The domain of this curve defines the swap limits, which can be considered the virtual reserves.

 The abstract curve is centred on an *equilibrium point*.
 This is parameterised by two equilibrium reserves values.
-These specify the magnitude of the virtual reserves, and function as hard limits on the supported swap sizes.
+These specify the magnitude of the virtual reserves, and are effectively hard limits on the supported swap sizes.
 They are often equal, but do not necessarily have to be (for instance, if the two vaults have asymmetric LTVs).

 At the equilibrium point, the marginal swap price is defined by the ratio of two parameters `priceX` and `priceY`.
 Generally operators will choose the price ratio at equilibrium to be the asset's pegged price, or the wider market price.
 The prices should also compensate for a difference in token decimals, if any.

-The curve is also parameterised by two **concentration factors** between `0` and `1`.
-These control the shape of each side of the curve (to the left of the equilibrium point, and to the right).
-The curve shape is essentially a blend of constant product and constant sum.
-The closer to `0` the more the curve resembles constant product, and the closer to `1`, constant sum.
+Finally, the curve is parameterised by two **concentration factors** between `0` and `1`.
+Each corresponds to the portion of the curve to the left or right of the equilibrium point.
+These factors control the shape of each side of the curve (to the left of the equilibrium point, and to the right).
+These parameters change the curve shape according to a blend of constant product and constant sum.
+The closer to `0` the more the curve resembles a constant product, and the closer to `1`, constant sum.

 In most cases (except with concentration factor of `1`), virtual reserves can never be fully depleted.
 The limits can only be approached asymptotically.